MartinBINARD/MartinBinard_3_29062021/README.md

 * Create the mobile first version before the desktop one
 * Use SCSS with SASS
+* No framework allowed
 * Use cool loader page
 * Use stylish transitions and hover effects on elements

 # Change done

-Add index.html structure page
+* Add index.html structure page
-Add sass directories (base,components,helpers,layout,pages) Add main.scss and style.css in another directory with live SASS compiler
+* Add public,css & pages directories
+* Add _reset.scss & _typography.scss